-Normalise the gradient matrix passed as grad This SU version respects global phase class FidCompTraceDiff(dynamics, params=None)
+Normalise the gradient matrix passed as grad This SU version respects global phase reset any configuration data and clear any temporarily held status data set_phase_option(phase_option=None)

-$Deprecated \hbox{ - use phase_option Phase options are SU - global phase important PSU - global phase is not important$
+Deprecated - use phase_option Phase options are SU - global phase important PSU - global phase is not important class FidCompTraceDiff(dynamics, params=None)

-Computes fidelity error and gradient for general system dynamics by calculating the fidelity error as the trace of the overlap of the difference between the target and evolution resulting from the pulses with the transpose of the same.
+Computes fidelity error and gradient for general system dynamics by calculating the the fidelity error as the trace of the overlap of the difference between the target and evolution resulting from the pulses with the transpose of the same.
 This should provide a distance measure for dynamics described by matrices Note the gradient calculation is taken from: 'Robust quantum gates for open systems via optimal control: Markovian versus non-Markovian dynamics' Frederik F Floether, Pierre de Fouquieres, and Sophie G Schirmer scale_factor [float] The fidelity error calculated is of some arbitary scale.
 This factor can be used to scale the fidelity error such that it may represent some physical measure If None is given then it is caculated as 1/2N, where N is the dimension of the drift, when the Dynamics are initialised.